valera-rozuvan/valera-rozuvan-net/_sources/gpg-key.md

 This page was last updated on `Sat 08 Jan 2022 03:19:12 PM EET`.

+As time goes by, GPG keys expire.
+I will be updating this page with the latest GPG key I am using.

 ## Primary public key

 This is the primary GPG key I am using right now: